 When reading a comic, it's important to start with the highest speech bubble and then proceed to read the dialog as it unfolds from top to bottom within each bubble.

-How to understand visual symbols: Speed lines and sound effects
+3. How to understand manga's visual language: Speed lines and 'sound effects'

 Japanese is known for having a wide array of onomatopoeic words, as it is a common part of daily communication.
 The words "crying" or "laughing" are applicable to everyday scenarios as they convey uncontrolled, frank emotions.